- College Leadership

 COVID-19 can affect anyone, and the virus symptoms range from mild to very severe.
 Certain settings and activities can make you more likely to get infected with the virus that causes COVID-19.
 The CDC recommends that you understand your risk.

 ACC will remain mask optional.
 We are a welcoming environment and support students and staff who choose to wear a mask knowing that they may be protecting themselves, friends, and/or family members who may be at risk if they come in contact with COVID-19.
 The CDC recommends wearing a mask for 10 days if you are exposed to COVID-19.
+If you are exhibiting symptoms such as runny nose or coughing due to a cold or allergies, it is a courtesy to students and staff to wear a mask.

 All students, faculty, and staff are responsible for monitoring their health before coming to campus.
 Regardless of vaccination status, if you are experiencing any COVID-19-related symptoms that are not the result of a medical / chronic cause that has previously been diagnosed, you must stay home and not come to campus.
 All students and employees are required to report a COVID-19 Positive Test.
 This is a State Public Health Order required of all schools. (updated August 12, 2022)